javascript - How to loop through the children of a div nested three levels down -

 i have structure looks this,

-<script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script> <div id='container'> <div class='firstrows'> <div class='childoffirstrow'> <div class='selectme'> first set of data </div> <div class='selectme'> second set of data </div> <div class='selectme'> third set of data </div> <div class='selectme'> fourth set of data </div> </div> </div> <div class='firstrows'> <!-- same data inside me --> </div> <div class='firstrows'> <!-- same data inside me --> </div> <div class='firstrows'> <!-- same data inside me --> </div> </div>
+$('#container').children().each(function() { var child = $(this).first(); child.children().each(function() { console.log($(this).text() + '\nthis should appear after each selectme.text()'); }); }); <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script> <div id='container'> <div class='firstrows'> <div class='childoffirstrow'> <div class='selectme'> first set of data </div> <div class='selectme'> second set of data </div> <div class='selectme'> third set of data </div> <div class='selectme'> fourth set of data </div> </div> </div> <div class='firstrows'> <!-- same data inside me --> </div> <div class='firstrows'> <!-- same data inside me --> </div> <div class='firstrows'> <!-- same data inside me --> </div> </div> this have do.

 - loop through

-- for every row inside
+firstrowsinsidecontainer - for every row inside

-, go 1 element down tochildoffirstrow
+container, go 1 element down tochildoffirstrow - for every

-, change data.
+selectmeinside ofchildoffirstrow, change data.

-what i'm having trouble selecting selectme
+what i'm having trouble selecting selectme. reason if try out,

-this bring children @ once. i'm doing $(.childoffirstrow).text();
+$('#container').children().each(function() { $(this).first().children().each(function() { console.log($(this).text()); }); }); this bring children @ once. i'm doing $(.childoffirstrow).text();

-'s 1 @ time, instead of @ once?
+how text() of selectme's 1 @ time, instead of @ once?

 you're looking children of children in container div: